 A price, series, or TA function required a higher lookback period than reserved through LookBack (default = 80).
 When no asset is selected and time periods don't change at runtime, Lookback is automatically adapted to the longest indicator time period of the initial run.
 Otherwise it should be manually set to the longest possible time period.
 Setting LookBack to 0, or calling ignore(46) allows series longer than the lookback period and suppresses this error message at user's risk.

-The price data is not sufficient for covering the test period or the LookBack period.
-In the latter case the script won't run.
-Possible reasons and how to overcome them:
+Historical price data was insufficient for covering the test period or the LookBack period.
+Possible reasons:

-- A too-short or wrong test period setup in the script (see asset).
+- A wrong test or lookback period was set up in the script (see asset).
 Check dates and periods in the script.

-- Large gaps or overlapping period in a historical data file.
+- The historical data had large gaps or overlapping periods, possibly due to broken downloads.
 Delete it and download it again,

 - A too high MinutesPerDay value for one of the used assets.